- FRA supervises non-bank financial markets; its published remit does not prove that an offshore retail CFD broker is authorised in Egypt

 - Request Islamic (swap-free) if required—before or after verification per XM’s process.

-- Fund via an accepted method shown for Egypt; start on demo if you are new.
+- Fund only through an accepted and legally permitted method shown for the verified account; start on demo.

 Step-by-step help: How to open an XM account.
 For broker comparison criteria, see how to choose a reliable forex broker.